dspivak/dependent-types/poly-universes.lagda.md

 \printbibliography

 # Appendix A

+Some additional identities/theorems from HoTT used throughout this paper:

 ```agda
 transpAp : ∀ {ℓ ℓ' κ} {A : Type ℓ} {A' : Type ℓ'} {a b : A}